-Most of my clients to NOT seek to receive a diagnosis nor to I find much benefit in providing one.
-It is much more effective to treat whatever symptoms exist and avoid the negative effects of labeling and having a fixed mindset.
+Most of my clients do NOT seek to receive a diagnosis from me, nor do I find much benefit in providing one.
+It is much more effective to treat whatever unique characteristics which present themselves and avoid the negative effects of labeling and having a fixed mindset.

 On the other hand, it can be INCREDIBLY helpful to receive a diagnosis if it can help a couple reinterpret behaviors as a way of experiencing the world as opposed to a sign of bad intent.

 In such cases, clients start by taking the following on-line assessments (not definitive tests):

 Autism Spectrum Quotient (AQ) Test (a result of 33-50 indicates the possibility of Asperger’s)

 Empathy Quotient (EQ) Test (a result of 30 or above indicates the possible absence of Asperger’s)